walquis/git-basics-team-project/thebook/src/prework.md

-cd                          # Start from your home directory mkdir -p src cd src                      # Or cd to wherever you keep code projects git clone https://github.com/walquis/git-basics-sample-project-repo cd git-basics-sample-project-repo
+cd                          # Start from your home directory mkdir -p src cd src                      # Or cd to wherever you keep code projects

+# Although you won't be committing anything to it,
+# you'll use this sample repo as a reference...
+#
+git clone https://github.com/walquis/git-basics-sample-project-repo
+cd git-basics-sample-project-repo
 ```